geopython/pywps/docs/development.rst

 Where you should replace *<github-user>* with your GitHub user name.

-Before you start coding ensure you are working on the `develop` branch:
+Before you start coding ensure you are working on the `master` branch:

-	git checkout develop
+	git checkout master

-This is the main development branch in the PyWPS project; the traditional `master` branch is strictly used to keep track of code releases.
-All your modifications to the PyWPS code base must be kept in the `develop` branch.
+For the moment, this is the main development branch in the PyWPS project.

 You can now start programming your new feature, or fixing that bug you found.
 Keep in mind that PyWPS depends on a few libraries, refer to the